Kanye West Potentially Performing At Donald Trump Inauguration: How Does Kim Kardashian Feel?

 According to Hollywood Life, numerous of celebrities have declined offers to perform at the inauguration next week, but according to the outlet’s sources, Kanye West is one of the few who is actually considering the idea of performing.

-Having never been someone to care about other people’s opinions about his actions, West reportedly wouldn’t think that much about it — the 39-year-old loves Donald Trump’s future plans for America and somewhat sees himself in the man who’ll soon be ruling the United States.
+Having never been someone to care about other people’s opinions about his actions, West reportedly wouldn’t think that much about it — the 39-year-old loves Donald Trump’s plans for America and somewhat sees himself in the man who’ll soon be ruling the United States.

 As of yet, nothing has been confirmed, but considering the fact that Trump’s team is still on the lookout for A-list stars to take to the stage and perform, having Kanye West be one of those people would definitely be a positive move on their behalf, Variety reports.